Joint stochastic localization and applications: Numerical experiments

-We apply Eldan's $\alpha$-scheme to sample from two distributions in $\R^2$: a uniform distribution on a convex domain (log-concave) and a Gaussian mixture (multimodal).
-The distribution parameters are given below:
+We apply Eldan's $\alpha$-scheme to sample from two distributions in $\R^d$ with $d = 10$.
+The first is the uniform distribution on the hypercube $[-1, 1]^d$.
+The second is a three-component Gaussian mixture with equal mixing weights, where the component means are drawn independently from $\mathcal N(0, 0.1 I)$ and all components share a common covariance matrix $0.1 I$.

-The true distribution is discretized using an empirical measure over $500$ i.i.d. samples.
-The values of $\alpha$ are chosen from $\{0, 0.3, 0.5, 0.8, 1\}$, and the time horizon is set to $T = 10$.
+The true distribution is discretized using an empirical measure over $10^4$ i.i.d. samples.
+The values of $\alpha$ are chosen from $\{0, 0.3, 0.5, 0.8, 1\}$, and the time horizon is set to $T = 5$.
 We simulate $10^4$ trajectories of SL for each $\alpha$ and use the same seeds across all $\alpha$.
-At each step, we compute the average trace of the covariance matrix $\Sigma_t$ of the SL process $\mu_t$ and plot its logarithm against time.
-The results are given in Figure~\ref{fig:111}.
+At each step, we compute the average trace of $\Sigma_t$ of the SL process $\mu_t$ and plot its logarithm against time.
+For numerical stability and ease of visualization, we plot $\log_{10}(\max\{\E[\mathrm{tr}(\Sigma_t)], 10^{-6}\})$, since complete localization would otherwise lead to divergence in the log-scale.
+The results are presented in Figure~\ref{fig:111}.

-As shown in Figure~\ref{fig:111}, the general trend of localization rates aligns with Theorem~\ref{thm:01}, with a larger value of $\alpha$ indicating faster localization.
-In particular, $\alpha = 0.5$ exhibits exponential convergence within the tested regime, as evidenced by the straight line in the plot, while $\alpha>0.5$ converges in finite time (i.e., it slows down after a certain threshold due to regularization).
+As shown in Figure~\ref{fig:111}, the overall trend of the localization rates is consistent with \Cref{thm:01}, with larger values of $\alpha$ leading to faster localization on average.
+In particular, when $\alpha < 0.5$, the convergence is polynomial within the tested regime, as indicated by the convex shape of the curves.
+When $\alpha = 0.5$, the convergence is exponential, evidenced by the linear shape of the curve.
+For $\alpha > 0.5$, the convergence is at least exponential and exhibits a faster rate during the initial phase.